Sevelamer carbonate Zentiva

 How does Sevelamer carbonate Zentiva work?

-Patients with severe kidney disease cannot eliminate phosphate from their bodies.
-This leads to phosphate accumulating in the body, which, in the long term, can cause complications such as heart disease.
 The active substance in Sevelamer carbonate Zentiva, sevelamer carbonate, is a phosphate binder.
-When taken with meals, the sevelamer molecules in sevelamer carbonate attach to phosphate from food within the gut, preventing it from being absorbed into the body.
-This helps to reduce the phosphate levels in the blood.
+When taken with meals, it attaches in the gut to phosphate from the food, thereby preventing the phosphate from being absorbed into the body and helping reduce phosphate levels in the blood.

 What benefits of Sevelamer carbonate Zentiva have been shown in studies?